 An expert on everything from technology strategies and digital rights to freedom of information, Zarek has worked to transform both government and the private sector.
 She also has assisted numerous countries in crafting policies related to technology, transparency, and press freedom.

-Zarek completed both her bachelor's and law degrees at Iowa.
+Zarek graduated from Iowa with degrees in journalism and mass communication, political science, and law.
 As an undergraduate, she rose from reporter to editor-in-chief of The Daily Iowan, and after law school, she became a legal fellow for the Reporters Committee for Freedom of the Press in Washington, D.C.
 She eventually became that organization's freedom of information director before accepting a role as attorney advisor for the United States National Archives and Records Administration in 2009.

 She joined President Obama's White House in 2013, first as senior advisor for open government and then as deputy U.S. chief technology officer.
 While there, Zarek helped improved how the federal government uses data and technology to deliver its mission.